 Many students majoring in disciplines in the College of Liberal Arts prepare themselves to teach in secondary schools (high schools, junior high schools, or middle schools).
-Although these candidates for licensing may take some education courses in their freshman and sophomore years, formal application for admission to the secondary education program (under the direction of the Bower-Suhrheinrich College of Education and Human Services) does not occur until they have completed their 45th credit hour.
+Although these candidates for licensing may take some education courses in their freshman and sophomore years, formal application for admission to the secondary education program (under the direction of the Pott College of Science, Engineering, and Education) does not occur until they have completed their 45th credit hour.

 A student may apply for admission to the teacher education program in the semester in which he/she enrolls for the 45th credit hour, successfully completes the Praxis I test, and meets other course and GPA requirements as established for the major.
 As part of the application process, the student will be interviewed by both the major and minor departments.
 A student should ask his or her advisor for information on arranging the interview.
 (Download Admission Form, College of Education)